flows-network/slack-chatgpt/README.md

 2. Authenticate your Slack
 3. Add your OpenAI API key

-## 0 Prerequisite
+## 0 Prerequisites

-You will need to bring your own [OpenAI API key](https://openai.com/blog/openai-api).
+1. You will need to bring your own [OpenAI API key](https://openai.com/blog/openai-api).
 If you do not already have one, [sign up here](https://platform.openai.com/signup).

-You will also need to sign into [flows.network](https://flows.network/) from your GitHub account.
+2. You will also need to sign up for [flows.network](https://flows.network/) with your GitHub account.
 It is free.

 ## 1 Create a bot from a template